Basic Corporate Governance Policy

 Evaluation of the effectiveness of the Board of Directors

 We have been analyzing and evaluating the effectiveness of the Board of Directors since fiscal 2019, and are working to further improve the functions of the Board of Directors.
-The summary and results of the effectiveness evaluation of the Board of Directors for fiscal 2019 are as follows.
+We have conducted the second evaluation of the effectiveness of the Board of Directors, and we will disclose the outline and results as follows.

 - Evaluation method